liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-staging-content-for-publication/01-enabling-staging.markdown

 Before you activate staging, you can choose which of these applications' data you'd like to copy to staging.
-You'll learn about many of the collaboration portlets listed under the Staged Portlets heading when we come to the [Collaboration Suite](/discover/portal/-/knowledge_base/6-2/collaboration-suite) chapter.
+You'll learn about many of the collaboration apps listed under the Staged Portlets heading when you read the [Collaboration Suite](/discover/portal/-/knowledge_base/6-2/collaboration-suite) chapter.
 For now, you just need to be aware that you can enable or disable staging for any of these applications.
 Why might you want to enable staging for some application types but not others?
-In the case of collaborative portlets, you probably *don't* want to enable staging since such applications are designed for user interaction.
+In the case of collaborative apps, you probably *don't* want to enable staging since such applications are designed for user interaction.
 If their content were staged, you'd have to manually publish your site whenever somebody posted a message on the message boards to